ihmeuw/vivarium_research/docs/source/models/cause.rst

 represents the **probability that a simulant will begin the simulation in a given state.**

-  For example, the probability that a simulant in a model of obesity in the United States beginning in 2016 will begin the simulation as obese is 0.4 or 40%.
+  For example, the probability that a simulant in a model of diabetes mellitus in the United States beginning in 2017 will begin the simulation with diabetes is 0.065, or 6.5%.

+Notably, prevalence is used to initialize cause model states in the following
+scenarios:

+- A simulant enters the simulation at the start of the simulation
+- A simulant enters the simulation due to immigration to the simulated location
+- A simulant enters the simulation by *aging* into the simulation

+Prevalence is **not** used to initialize cause model states when a simulant is *born* into a simulation.
+See the below section on birth prevalence for how cause model states are initialized in this scenario.

 Birth Prevalence
 ++++++++++++++++